-Group therapy is a form of counselling that brings women together under the supervision of group facilitators.
+Group therapy is a form of counselling that brings individuals together under the supervision of group facilitators.
 The group gives support, offers alternatives and explores coping strategies to give members an increased self-awareness and new social skills or ways of relating to others.
 Envision groups can take on a variety of different forms: some focus on a specific topic or problem, while others address a number of different concerns.

 In groups, members are encouraged to speak about their concerns and feelings related to the topic of the group, as well as respond to other members as they share.
 Group members benefit from learning from each other and are offered an opportunity to work through problems with others who share similar concerns.
-This is the unique dynamic that makes support groups special!
+This is the unique dynamic that makes support groups special.

-- Healthy Relationships Group ~ For more information, please click here.
+- Healthy Relationships Group

-- Healthy Expression of Feeling Group
+- Healthy Expression of Feelings Group

 - Empowerment Group

 - Adult Survivors of Childhood Abuse Group

 - *This group is part of Envision’s children’s programming.
 Please see more information about this under Envision’s program overview in Children Exposed to Violence.

 - Developing skills and confidence

 - Enhancing self-worth and self-esteem through support of others